-The higher price tag of this gimbal gets you smooth stabilization.
-Features simple button controls for object and face tracking, zoom, and time lapse.
-Despite its arsenal of features, this gimbal is easy to use.
-12-hour battery and phone charging capability keeps you filming for long stretches.
+The higher level of quality this gimbal offers gets you smooth stabilization and features advanced users love.
+With button controls for object and face tracking, zoom, and time-lapse, plus a 12-hour battery and phone charging capability, you can film for long stretches.

 The ZY Play app does not work well for some Android phones.

 Built with anti-shake technology.
 Includes a Bluetooth remote control and tripod.
 Rotates 360 degrees.
 Can hold phone vertically or horizontally.
 Durable and lightweight design.
 Can be folded to be pocket-sized.
 Easy to use.

 Some said their phone was too heavy and caused the tripod to tip.

 Anti-shake stabilization technology makes it easy to film activities and get clear video.
 Rotation system automatically flips your phone from vertical shooting to landscape with the touch of a button and a sturdy aluminum extender turns this gimbal into a selfie stick.